Master of Laws (LLM) Program

 Start in August or in January

-LLM students choose from three broad tracks, including a traditional LLM in general studies, one of six formal concentrations developed by the Emory Law faculty, or a Joint LLM with Central European University in Budapest, Hungary.
-All graduates of the LLM program at Emory will receive a diploma stating they have received a Master of Laws degree, regardless of concentration.
+LLM students choose from three broad tracks, including a traditional LLM in general studies; one of six formal concentrations developed by the Emory Law faculty; or a joint LLM with Central European University in Budapest, Hungary.
+All graduates of the LLM program at Emory receive a diploma for a Master of Laws degree, regardless of concentration.
 The concentrations provide a framework for students to pursue study in specified areas with the general studies option allowing students to work with an academic advisor to craft a curriculum unique to their interests.

 Customize your LLM curriculum to match your interests and prepare for your career goals, including taking a US bar exam.